abotzki/chip_seq_training/README.md

 * **Visualizing** our result with DeepTools, at region and genome scale
 * **Finding motifs** of enriched TFBS in our peak set using RSAT

-Note that this analysis was performed on **single-end**, **prokaryote**, **FNR IP** data.
-If you want to apply this workflow to other data types :
+🚨 Note that this analysis was performed on **single-end**, **prokaryote**, **FNR IP** data.
+If you want to apply this workflow to other data types, you should consider some additional tunings.

-* Do not extend reads manually for **paired-end** data, they will automatically join the mates
+🔹 **ATAC-seq** : ATAC-seq also target chromatin, but contrary to ChIP, it does not use targetted antibody.
+As a result, it is not particularly advised to run MACS for ATAC peak *with* the model option (instead, use *--no-model*).
+Otherwise, you can also perfrom the same analysis as ChIP-seq (DeepTools, motif enrichment)

+🔹 **mapping** : As always, make sure you use the correct reference genome.
+Here we used Bowtie as we are dealing with short single-end sequence.
+For longer (~150/200bp) paired-end reads, you can use other better-suited mapper such as **BWA-MEM** (used in CellRangerATAC).
+If you decide to use the famous **STAR** mapper, don't forget it's originally designed for RNA-seq data and you should enforce the *--alignIntronMax 1 --alignEndsType EndToEnd* options to forbid spliced alignment.

+🔹 **paired-end data** : These reads do not need to be manually extended, peak-calling algorithm will simply join the respective mates.
+To do so, specify this information in MACS with *-f BAMPE*.

-* Do not use RegulonDB for **eukaryote** data, also change the RefSeq genome accordingly (and make sure you adapt parameters linked to genome size too)
+🔹 **motif database** : Do not use RegulonDB for **eukaryote** data, also change the RefSeq genome accordingly (and make sure you adapt parameters linked to genome size too)

-* Explore MACS2 options for broad peak calling if you use **ChIP-histone**
+🔹 **TF/Histone peaks** : Accessibility peaks can have various shape of peaks (e.g. H3K27ac vs CTCF).
+To take this into account, you can explore MACS2 options for broad peak calling.

-* In general, always scan the parameter options again to make sure your data match your analysis.
+🔹 **In general, always scan the parameter options again to make sure your data match your analysis.**

 Hope you enjoyed the ride!
 Below, you can find some extra ressource for further ChIP-seq and ATAC-seq analysis :